 Benjamin Robers, DC, EMT-B

 Dr. Ben Robers grew up in the small town of Stratford, WI.
-Throughout high school, he was involved with the wrestling and track and field teams.
+Throughout high school, he was involved with the wrestling and the track and field teams.
 Following high school, Dr. Ben attended the University of Wisconsin - Stevens Point where he continued his pole vaulting career, while pursuing a degree in Biology.
 After leaving UWSP he enrolled at Northwestern Health Sciences University in Bloomington, MN to complete his Chiropractic education.
-Over the past two years, Dr. Ben has obtained additional training in multiple technique systems including: FRC, ART, SFMA, FMS, RockTape, and DNS.
-He believes in blending modern chiropractic care with the latest physical modalities and exercise to best fit the individual patient’s needs.
+Over the past two years, Dr. Ben has obtained additional training in multiple technique systems in the realm of functional rehabilitation.
+He believes in blending modern chiropractic care with the latest physical modalities and exercise to best fit individual patient needs.
 He believes that an individualized approach allows patients to get back to the activities they enjoy faster while improving patient outcomes.

 Going to the Chiropractor is a new experience for many of us.
 Maybe we've heard through a friend or have done some research online.
 It's possible that you are just fed up with living in pain and it's time to do something about it.
 In either case, your first visit to the chiropractor will really be about getting to know the chiropractor and discussing your history, current condition and treatment goals.